luizperes/studium/README.md

 M-x cmake-ide-compile
 ```

-This will create a `*compilation*` buffer from where you can look at the actual compilation process.
+This will create a `*compilation*` buffer in which you may be able to look at the actual compilation process.

 ### Installing

-After building the software using the instructions from previous section, just use the following command to install the software.
+After building the software using the instructions from previous section, use the following command to install the software:

 ```bash
 $ sudo make install